-2535 Petty Cash Accounts
+2534 Petty Cash Accounts

-Pursuant to NRS 353.252, agencies may submit written requests to the Clerk of the Board of Examiners, as authorized by the Board of Examiners at their July 2003 meeting, to approve requests for petty cash accounts of not more than \$500.00.
-The agency's written request must define the purpose for which the petty cash account will be used and provide the replenishment claims must be paid from the agency's budgeted resources and processed as other claims against the State are paid.
-The Clerk will maintain a log by agency and amount of all petty cash accounts that he approves on behalf of the Board.
+Pursuant to NRS 353.252, agencies may submit written requests to the Clerk of the Board of Examiners, to approve requests for petty cash accounts of not more than \$500.
+The agency's written request must define the purpose for which the petty cash account will be used and provide agency's budgeted resources that will replenish the account.
+Claims to replenish the account must be processed as other claims against the State are paid.
+The Clerk will maintain a log by agency and amount of all petty cash accounts that he/she approves on behalf of the Board